What is the difference between Artificial Intelligence (AI), Machine Learning (ML) and Deep Learning (DL)?

 My students repeatedly ask the question: “What is the difference between Artificial Intelligence (AI) and Machine Learning (ML) – and is deep learning (DL) belonging to either AI or ML?”.
 In the following I provide a I) brief answer, a II) formal short answer and III) a more elaborated answer:

 I) Brief answer: It is the same and it is different.
 Deep Learning can also belong to both, and: both are necessary.
 This explains well why HCI-KDD is so enormously important: Human–Computer Interaction (HCI) deals mainly with aspects of human perception, human cognition, human intelligence, sense-making and the interaction between human and machine.
-Knowledge Discovery from Data (KDD), deals mainly with machine intelligence, and with the development of algorithms for automatic and interactive data mining .
+Knowledge Discovery from Data (KDD), deals mainly with artificial intelligence, the computational intelligence and with the development of algorithms for automatic and interactive data mining .

 II) A formal short answer: